dr-norden/textolitaire/README.md

 ![Screenshot](textolitaire-v2.png)

-To compile fully playable demo version, use:
+To compile and run the game, use:

 ```
-make textolitaire2
+make run2
 ```